 Secondly, we use our data to address questions that can inform education and human development more broadly, beyond—but often including—the specific goals of the Out of Eden Learn program.
 Questions of interest include:

 The project has already conducted research related to several of the foregoing questions, and we hope to expand our research capacity in the coming years.
-Below is a list of publications related to Out of Eden Learn’s current and past research initiatives.
-To learn more about Project Zero, click here.